Common name: Seychelles Anemonefish

 Aggression

-Semi aggresive May be territorial around anemones
+Semi aggresive Territorial behavior may occur, especially around anemones

 Captive bred